indiana-university/rivet-docs/content/components/utilities/flex.md

 {{< /example >}}

 ## Available flex utilities
 The flex utilities come with CSS classes for most flex properties, but not all.
-We have intentionally left out flex properties that deal with specific numbers of items (e.g. `order`) in a flex container and properties that deal with setting default widths of flex children (e.g. `flex-basis`).
+We have intentionally left out flex properties that deal with specific numbers of items (e.g. `order`) in a flex container, and properties that set widths of flex children (e.g. `flex-basis`).

 ### Responsive flex utilities
 All of the flex utilities have responsive variants that correspond to [Rivet's standard breakpoints]({{< ref "components/utilities/flex.md##grid-breakpoints" >}}).
 Adding the breakpoint suffix `-<breakpoint name>-up`, will cause the flex utility to start working at that breakpoint screen size and larger, similar to how Rivet's [spacing]({{< ref "components/layout/spacing.md" >}}) and [typography]({{< ref "components/layout/typography.md" >}}) classes work.